saleweaver/python-amazon-sp-api/README.md

 🚀 Streamline Your Amazon Seller Reporting!

 Automatically download all your Amazon seller reports and effortlessly forward them directly to Google Sheets or your database.
-If you're looking to download reports from Amazon, [have a look at my service](https://reports.datastic.co).
+If you're looking to download reports from Amazon, or get real-time alerts, [have a look at my service](https://clairinsights.com).